user-ahsan/hand-font/docs/Agent tasks/frontend-tasks.md

 14. **Auto-sizing algorithms** - boxes should resize based on content complexity
 15. **NO hardcoded box counts** - everything must be flexible and adaptive

+### **🎨 MANDATORY DESIGN SYSTEM COMPLIANCE**
+16. **ALL components MUST use design.json CSS variables** - no hardcoded colors
+17. **Light and dark mode MUST be implemented** using CSS variables
+18. **Spacing MUST follow design.json scale** - no arbitrary spacing values
+19. **Typography MUST use design.json tokens** - no arbitrary font sizes
+20. **Motion MUST use design.json duration/easing** - no arbitrary animations
+21. **EACH component MUST be validated** against design.json before completion

-**Remember:** This is a production application - quality and testing are paramount!
+**Remember:** This is a production application - quality, testing, and design system compliance are paramount!

 **File Structure Must Be Exact:** Follow the directory structure precisely as specified above.
 All components, pages, and utilities must be placed in their designated folders.